Tildie Soames

 Tildie Soames is a character appearing in American comic books published by Marvel Comics.
 She first appeared in Astonishing X-Men Vol. 3 #1 and was created by Joss Whedon and John Cassaday.

 Tildie is a mutant with the ability to manifest her nightmares as real, monstrous entities.
 After inadvertently killing her parents and a police officer, she is used as a test subject for a mutant "cure" and later taken hostage by Ord before she is rescued by the X-Men.

 Publication history

 Tildie Soames first appeared in Astonishing X-Men vol. 3 #1 (July 2004), and was created by Joss Whedon and John Cassaday.

 Fictional character biography

 Tildie is a young mutant girl who possesses the ability to manifest her nightmares as tangible creatures.
-When her abilities first activated, she inadvertently killed her parents, then a police officer who attempted to investigate.
+When her abilities first activated, she inadvertently killed both her parents and a police officer who was called in to investigate.
 Tildie is apprehended and taken to Benetech Labs, where Kavita Rao uses her to develop a mutant cure.
 Tildie loses her abilities to the cure and stays at the labs with Rao.

 One night, Ord of the Breakworld kidnaps Tildie and uses her as a hostage.
 The X-Men and S.H.I.E.L.D. confront Ord and rescue Tildie, who is returned to Benetech.